makersacademy/airport_challenge/README.md

 NAME = Airport.new(capacity) - creates a new instance of Airport.
 Default capacity is set to 5.
 .land(plane) - lands a plane at the airport (if there's space!).
 .take_off(plane) - launches a plane from the airport (if it's at that airport!).
-.stormy? - rolls the dice to see whether it's too stormy to launch or land planes.
-In hindsight, this should be its own class rather than an airport method.

 NAME = Plane.new - creates a new instance of Plane.
 New planes have their location in the air, which is not very realistic.

 .ground - updates a plane's location to ground.

 .air - updates a plane's location to air.

+Weather.new - rolls the virtual die to determine whether it's sunny or stormy.

 ## Sample IRB Interaction
 % irb